okeeffed/dennisokeeffe-blog/content/blog/2020-07-05-learning-a-new-language-tips.md

 There are many reasons to learning a new language, which include (but are not limited to):

-1. You are starting out in programming.
+1. You are beginning to program.
 2. You have a personal interest in a new language.
 3. Work or study requires you to learn a new language.
-4. You wish to build within a new technology that is required or best supported in another language.
+4. You wish to build within a new technology that is best supported in another language.

 In today's post, we're going to go through some of the empirical lessons I have learned from continuously being thrown into the art of language learning.

 ## What are my credentials for being an expert on this?

-I certainly do not consider myself an expert in this domain, nor do I consider myself to be equally strong in all the languages I have shipped to production.
-I simply just had to learn a myriad of languages for a number of reasons that I feel can be very relatable to others.
+I certainly do not consider myself an expert in this domain, nor am I equally strong in all the languages I have shipped to production.
+I simply just had to learn a myriad of programming languages for differing reasons that I feel can be very relatable to others.

 My language learning journey so far has looked like so: